pyca/cryptography/docs/x509/reference.rst

         :type: :class:`datetime.datetime`

-        A naïve datetime representing when the this CRL was last updated.
+        A naïve datetime representing when this CRL was last updated.

         .. doctest::